HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Erosion with a radius of 10 separates all nuclei.

 An alternative to performing a single large erosion (radius = 10) is to perform a small erosion (radius = 1) 10 times.
-Doing this will get subtly different results.
+Doing this will give subtly different results.
 As an extra activity you could try doing this using a `for loop` and comparing the results?
 :::::::::::::::::::::::::